PetrasCyberExpert/PetrasCyberExpert/README.md

 #required
 Python packages

-Key Features
+✨ Key Features
+Rule-Based Algorithms
-Rule-Based Algorithms: Includes basic and advanced algorithms demonstrating rule-based AI.
+Explore both basic and advanced rule-based algorithms that demonstrate AI's capabilities.

+Dataset Analysis
-Dataset Analysis: Experiments conducted using the The Rise of Artificial Intelligence dataset.
+Experiments use the curated Rise of Artificial Intelligence dataset to uncover valuable insights.

+Evaluation Metrics
-Evaluation: Metrics such as accuracy, precision, and recall are recorded for detailed analysis.
+Performance metrics like accuracy, precision, and recall are measured for comprehensive analysis.

+Visualizations
-Visualizations: Graphs and charts for better insights into algorithm performance.
+Graphs and charts provide a clear understanding of algorithm performance.

+Scientific Documentation
-Scientific Documentation: Final research paper documenting the experiments and findings.
+A research paper is included to document the methodology, experiments, and findings.

+📊 Evaluation Metrics
+Results of the algorithms are stored in the results/metrics.txt file, detailing:

+Accuracy: How often the algorithm correctly predicts the outcome.
+Precision: The proportion of true positive predictions.
+Recall: The proportion of actual positives identified correctly.

+📜 Documentation
+For an in-depth understanding of the methodologies and findings, refer to the final research paper:
+📄 docs/RuleBasedAI_Paper.docx